Vanilla Cream Doughnuts

 Making these delicious fried sweets start with the pastry cream then kneading the dough which is both easy and quick.
 After that, we rise the dough, cut doughnuts, rise them again, fry them and finally fill with pastry cream.

 Our vanilla pastry cream is made in only 15 minutes and for making it you will need MILK, WHIPPING CREAM, EGGS, SUGAR and CORNSTARCH.

 This is classic pastry cream where we first warm milk/cream then combine with the rest of ingredients whisked in separate bowl.
-Cook for 2 - 3 minutes on a low heat until it thickens.
+Cook for 2-3 minutes on a low heat until it thickens.
+Add vanilla bean paste in the end and stir well.
 Keep in the fridge until doughnuts are ready to be filled.

 Making the dough

 For this recipe we used FRESH YEAST which results in fluffy and soft doughnuts.
 You need to prove the yeast in the way that you crumble the yeast and stir with some milk, sugar and flour.

 In a large mixing bowl combine sifted flour then make a well in the middle and add the rest of ingredients, including proven yeast.
 Stir with a fork first until most of the ingredients combined, then tip on the work surface and knead a soft pliable dough.